ionide/Fornax/README.md

 * F# Formatting is really good project, but it doesn't provide own rendering / templating engine - it's using Razor for that.
 Fornax right now is handling *only* rendering / templating - hopefully, it should work pretty well as rendering engine for F# Formatting.

+## How to contribute

+*Imposter syndrome disclaimer*: I want your help.
+No really, I do.

+There might be a little voice inside that tells you you're not ready; that you need to do one more tutorial, or learn another framework, or write a few more blog posts before you can help me with this project.

+I assure you, that's not the case.

+This project has some clear Contribution Guidelines and expectations that you can [read here](https://github.com/Krzysztof-Cieslak/Saturn/blob/master/CONTRIBUTING.md).

+The contribution guidelines outline the process that you'll need to follow to get a patch merged.
+By making expectations and process explicit, I hope it will make it easier for you to contribute.

+And you don't just have to write code.
+You can help out by writing documentation, tests, or even by giving feedback about this work.
+(And yes, that includes giving feedback about the contribution guidelines.)

+Thank you for contributing!

 ## Contributing and copyright

-The project is hosted on [GitLab](https://gitlab.com/Krzysztof-Cieslak/Fornax) where you can [report issues](https://gitlab.com/Krzysztof-Cieslak/Fornax/issues), fork the project and submit pull requests.
-Please read [Contribution Guide](https://gitlab.com/Krzysztof-Cieslak/Fornax/blob/master/CONTRIBUTING.md)
+The project is hosted on [GitHub](https://github.com/Krzysztof-Cieslak/Fornax) where you can [report issues](https://github.com/Krzysztof-Cieslak/Fornax/issues), fork the project and submit pull requests.
+Please read [Contribution Guide](https://github.com/Krzysztof-Cieslak/Fornax/blob/master/CONTRIBUTING.md)

-The library is available under [MIT license](https://gitlab.com/Krzysztof-Cieslak/Fornax/blob/master/LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.
+The library is available under [MIT license](https://github.com/Krzysztof-Cieslak/Fornax/blob/master/LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.